Being an early investor in a popular company has an undeniable appeal.

 But those eye-popping results are a rarity.
 A recent UBS analysis based on data from a University of Florida professor found that most investments in newly public companies lose investors money after five years.
 Investing for the long term in a diversified mix that tracks the market is generally a much safer bet.
 Even with rough periods, over the past 90 years the average annual gain for stocks is 11.4%.

-The term you’ll hear for a company’s stock market debut is IPO, or initial public offering.
+An IPO marks the first time a stock is available to the public The term you’ll hear for a company’s stock market debut is IPO, or initial public offering.
 Before a company has an IPO, its stock is not available for the general public to invest in.
-That’s the reason for the hullabaloo that generally surrounds this event—people are excited to finally be able to buy stock.
+That’s the reason for the hullabaloo that generally surrounds this event — people are excited to finally be able to buy stock.

 Companies generally go public so they can raise more money.
 “Companies go public for a variety of reasons, but primarily to raise capital, to provide liquidity for shareholders, and to establish a valuation,” says Kathleen Smith, principal at institutional research firm Renaissance Capital, whose products include IPO ETFs.
 “It gives the company a lot of financial flexibility.”